-How is capital allowances tax relief calculated
+How is the capital allowances tax relief calculated?

 Capital allowances underpin a business’s corporation tax or income tax calculations.
 For tax purposes only, capital allowances effectively convert longer-term investment spend into a tax-deductible business expense that can be written-off for tax against business profits.

 Capital allowances are based on the amount of spend that qualifies for capital allowances multiplied by the effective tax rate that is being paid by the business.

 A company liable to the 25% main rate of corporation tax makes a £100,000 investment in assets that qualify for capital allowances.

 Claiming capital allowances allows the company to write-off that £100,000 for tax against business profits.
 This saves the company tax of £25,000 (that is £100,000 x 25%).

 So, for corporates, every £1 of spend on equipment qualifying for capital allowances is worth a tax saving of between 19p and 25p depending on whether the 19% small profits rate or 25% main rate of corporation tax applies, and whether marginal relief is available which gradually smooths the transition between the 19% and 25% rates.